osse01/Bachelor/README.md

 This is the Julia code for a bachelor thesis in applied mathematics by Logan Eriksson and Oscar Jemsson.
 The title for the thesis is "Uni -and bivariate interpolation of multiscale data using cubic L1 splines".
+The report can be found here: https://drive.google.com/file/d/1tHe6zsK7AkZgpgLHChi7jOSboaDOuAxr/view?usp=drive_link

 L1 splines are an interpolation method that minimizes the 1-norm of the second derivative throughout all interpolation points.